The Top 5 Attractions In Croatia

 The blissful Dalmatian islands are a major tourist attraction and the most fashionable place to visit is Hvar town.
 Hvar is the home of some of the top hotels in the country and the best seafood restaurants.
 The town can be dated back to the Venetian rule of 1420 to 1797.
 It is completely car-free which allows you to enjoy it on foot.

 In the main square, there is a 16th-century cathedral overlooked by a hilltop fortress.
 There is also a fishing harbor making the town popular with yachters and celebrities.
 If you enjoy water sports then this town is a great place to go.

 Plitvice National Park is Croatia’s most visited inland attraction and you will easily see why.
 The park has steep forested hills with 16 lakes connected by a succession of beautiful waterfalls.
 There is a network of footpaths and wooden bridges that help you take in all of the beauty that the park has to offer.

 The park is also a haven for animals because of its pristine nature.
-Some of the animals in the park include wolves, bears, eagles, falcons and owls.
-There are a number of hotels along the edge of the park where you can stay.
+Some of the animals in the park include wolves, bears, eagles, falcons, and owls.
+There are many hotels along the edge of the park where you can stay.

 Zagreb’s Gornji Grad

 A trip to Croatia is not complete without taking in Zagreb and the main sightseeing area of the medieval Gornji Grad.
 The Upper Town offers a Neo-Gothic cathedral with twin steeples and the Croatian Sabor or Parliament.
 You can also visit the much loved Museum of Broken Relationships while in the capital city.
 There are many attractions in the Croatian capital and you might want to consider taking a guided tour to get as much in as possible.

 **TravelWanker Reco** – Released March 2019